 Note: In deferred recruitment, outgoing EVC officers will continue to serve on EVC.
 The chapter's EVC is the primary administrative group of the chapter during primary/deferred recruitment and COB.
 As members of the EVC, the chapter president, vp: membership, director of recruitment records, director of primary recruitment, director of continuous recruitment, membership adviser and advisory team chair work together to lead the chapter to a successful realization of its recruitment goals.
-The committee has broad responsibilities for educating the chapter in recruitment matters, evaluating its recruitment performance, and making decisions on behalf of the chapter.
+The committee has broad responsibilities for educating the chapter in recruitment matters, for evaluating its recruitment performance, and making decisions on behalf of the chapter.

-Additional EVC officers must be listed in the chapter's bylaws and standing rules and be approved by the chapter's RCS/CAC/NCC.
 No other collegians, alumnae or advisers may sit on EVC, with the exception of official Fraternity officers who may be attending the chapter's recruitment (e.g. Collegiate Development Consultants, Regional Collegiate Recruitment Specialist, Council Appointed Coordinator, New Chapter Coordinator, Collegiate Recruitment Consultant, Collegiate Recruitment Specialist, New Chapter Recruitment Consultant, etc.)